boscoh/uniprot/README.md

         uniprot_seqids, 'cache.basename')
     pprint.pprint(mapping, indent=2)

-`batch_uniprot_metadata` uses a simple parser that extracts a small number of fields into a Python dictionary with the Uniprot ID as the key that points to a dictionary of attributes.
-The raw data is cached to file to `cache.basename*.txt` text files.
+The function `batch_uniprot_metadata` contains a simple parser that extracts a small number of fields into a Python dictionary, with the Uniprot ID as the dictionary key.
 You can carry further analysis on this dictionary.
-For example, given the `uniprot_data` extracted from above, you can write the sequences to a `.fasta` file using the convenience function:
+For example, you can write the sequences to a `.fasta` file using the convenience
+function:

     uniprot.write_fasta('output.fasta', uniprot_data, uniprot_seqids)

 The metadata contains information for the known isoforms of a protein, but this is expressed rather awkwardly as VAR_SEQ entries.
-Here, we provide a parser that reconstructs the isoform sequences from the metadata:
+Here is a function that reconstructs the isoform sequences from the metadata:

     text = open('metadata.cache0.txt').read()
     isoforms_dict = uniprot.parse_isoforms(text)
     pprint.pprint(isoforms_dict)

-Of course, if you want to, you can parse the metadata text yourself:
+If you would rather parse the metadata text yourself, the raw text is cached to `cache.basename*.txt` files:

     for l in open('cache.basename0.txt'):
       print l

-### Brute-force id-type matching
+### Brute-force seqid-type matching

 Unfortunately, you probably have been given some files where you can't recognize the seqid type.
 You are not going to be able to fetch the metadata unless you can map your seqid to the Uniprot Accession type.